-Beginning the Fall 2014 semester all on campus students will be considered for the LSUA Academic Scholarship.
+All on-campus students will be considered for the LSUA Academic Scholarship.
 The scholarship will be based on your official academic credentials (SAT/ACT & GPA) and is contingent upon your application and acceptance.
-First time freshmen can click here to see what you qualify for.
-Transfer students with a 2.5-2.9 GPA qualify for $1000 per year and with a 3.0+ GPA qualify for $1500 per year.
+First-time freshmen can click here to see what you qualify for.
+Transfer students with a 2.5-2.9 GPA qualify for $1,000 per year, and with a 3.0+ GPA qualify for $1,500 per year.

-In addition to scholarships offered through LSUA, students are encouraged to apply for scholarships through various businesses, community organizations, family employers, etc. We strongly encourage students to continuously search and apply for as many external scholarships they can find.
-As with anything done on the internet please take heed to avoid scholarship scams.
-You should never have to pay to apply for a scholarship as well as provide information like SSN's, etc.
+In addition to scholarships offered through LSUA, students are encouraged to apply for scholarships through various businesses, community organizations, family employers, etc. We strongly encourage students to continuously search and apply for as many external scholarships as they can find.
+As with anything done on the internet, please take heed to avoid scholarship scams.
+You should never have to pay to apply for a scholarship as well as provide information like SSNs, etc.